Accredited Facilitator (English-medium)

-As an experienced and innovative educational leader, Neville draws on 30 years experiences from both rural and urban secondary schools.
-His work has been to support 100 + schools across Aotearoa, New Zealand, enabling technology teachers as they engage with change.
-This includes, leading professional learning, facilitation of national messages, producing screen cast to support teachers’ understandings of external requirements related to assessments and building collaborative learning area practices.
+As an innovative educational leader, Neville draws on 30 years of experience in both rural and urban secondary schools.
+His work has been to support 100 + schools across Aotearoa New Zealand, enabling technology teachers as they engage with change.
+This has included, leading professional learning, facilitation of national messages, producing screen casts to support teachers’ understandings of external requirements related to assessments, and building collaborative learning area practices.

-Prior to working at Core Neville has been a Technology Curriculum Advisory for University of Canterbury and is the Director of Myersed Consultants were he has actively promoted inclusive classroom practices to build teachers capacity to support their learners.
-He has 12 years facilitation experience, his strengths are in supporting leaders to engage in pedagogy that successfully meets the challenges of a constant changing environment.
+Prior to working at CORE, Neville was a Technology Curriculum Advisory for University of Canterbury and is the Director of Myersed Consultants where he has actively promoted inclusive classroom practices to build teachers capacity to support their learners.
+He has 12 years facilitation experience.
+Neville’s strengths include supporting leaders to engage in pedagogy that successfully meets the challenges of a constantly changing environment.

 Neville is able to provide professional development or consultancy services in the following areas:

-- Reviews of teaching programs to align to the school and national vision for technology 2018-2020.
+- reviews of teaching programmes to align to the school and national vision for technology 2018-2020

-- Support teachers to engage with reflective practices, teaching as inquiry
+- supporting teachers to engage with reflective practices, and teaching as inquiry

-- Support teacher to develop their understandings of a range of digital devices to support student learning
+- supporting teachers to develop their understandings of a range of digital devices to support student learning.

 I was born in Dunedin, but I have spent most of my adult life in Christchurch.
 I am father to five, my 4 daughters and a son have provided me with a sound grounding and ongoing sense of how youth develop the concepts that drive their worlds.
 I enjoy meeting new people and looking for innovative learning opportunities to enhance the learning of our tamariki.
 I am passionate about understanding and improving education in 21st century classrooms and balance this commitment to the workplace with family, sport and the arts.